Article 7 min

 On occasion, deploying a third-party assessment from an independent source is also a best practice.
 Generally, the U.S. Federal Financial Institutions Examination Council (FFIEC) suggests banks update their risk assessments to reflect the bank’s risk accurately.

-3. Balance the residual risk
+3. Balance the Residual Risk

 Completing a risk assessment requires comparing the risk profile to the risk controls to gauge how effectively the controls match the risk.
 As the Wolfsberg Group puts it, “residual risk is the risk that remains after controls are applied to the inherent risk.
 It is determined by balancing the level of inherent risk with the overall strength of the risk management activities/controls.”